-The orientation of this research is to explore the relationship between soil damage and the carrying capacity of biomass production from Tanjung Selor District in Bulungan Regency (North Kalimantan Province).
+This study attempted to examine the relationship between soil damage and the carrying capacity of biomass production in Tanjung Selor District (Bulungan Regency, North Kalimantan Province).
 Initial analysis of the 4 main parameters of the output indicated high soil damage as a reference for field verification.
 However, further analysis shows that the soil damage status is lightly damaged (R.I-a) with the main limiting factor being very acidic soil acidity.
 Thus, the carrying capacity of the soil for biomass production is still high.
 For cultivated plants, it is necessary to provide soil amendments (captan and compost) to reduce the main limiting effect to increase production capacity massively.
 Additionally, N, P and K fertilizers need to be given to increase soil fertility so that biomass production and carrying capacity are optimal.